 - Controller output

 The main screen allows you to switch the PID controller between manual and automatic modes.
-From here, you can either go to the settings screen or the data logger screen.
+You can go to the settings or data logger screens from here.

 The settings screen will allow you to configure the PID controller remotely.
 You can then save, upload, and apply the new settings.

 Finally, the data logger page will allow you to track any changes in temperature over time.
-The mobile app can visualize the logged temperature measurements in a graph and update it in real time.
+The mobile app can visualize and update the logged temperature measurements in a graph in real-time.

 This screen will also provide the ability to navigate through the logged data and save it to a file.